Minimum share capital of a limited liability company ( OOD )

 However, if the capital is set to 2 BGN or an amount that is not large enough, it will be very difficult to have recourse to bank financing.
 The shareholders may fund the company through contributions in the current bank accounts though.

-In Bulgaria, the partner current bank account can be paid up to 20% of the current interest rates (15% for 2010) 3% in 2010.
-If the partner is a natural person not resident in Bulgaria, there will be a tax deducted at the source.
-Double taxation tax treaties allow the partner to benefit, depending on their country of residence, from a tax credit amounting to the tax levied in Bulgaria.
+In Bulgaria, the loan granted by the partners to the company can be remunerated at an interest rate close to the market rate, i.e. 3-4% in 2023.
+If the partner is a natural person, tax is withheld.
+If applicable, tax agreements against double taxation may allow the partner to benefit, depending on his country of residence, from a tax credit equal to the tax levied in Bulgaria.